tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 **Click play on the bottom right.** Click the visualization button on the bottom left and select the bar chart.

-Save the question and name it “Calls by Location”.
-Add it to our dashboard.
+**Save the question.** Name it “Calls by Location” and add it to our dashboard.
 Hit Save.

-Ok, last one!
-Add a new SQL query just as before.
+**Finally, we'll display a pie chart of the calls by network type.** Use the steps above and the query below.

 ```
 SELECT